rawls238/react-experiments/README.md

 The ABTest component takes the following as props:

-**experiment** - an instantiated PlanOut namespace or experiment class or a custom experimentClass.
+**experiment** - an instantiated PlanOut namespace/experiment class or a custom Experiment class.
 [REQUIRED]

 **on** - the parameter name to "branch" off [REQUIRED]